 Most WordPress site login pages are ugly and they give away to the member that you are using WordPress under the hood.
 If you want that truly premium experience, then customizing your login page will go a long way in establishing the desired membership vibe.

-Once someone logs in through your customized login page template, they will be taken to either of:
+Once someone logs in through your customized login page template, they will be taken to either:

 Deliver the Best Membership Site Experience with Elementor and AccessAlly